waggle-sensor/waggle/wagman/v3/qa_testing/README.md

 # Wagman Design Verification Testing and Coverage

-The goal of these tests are to verify that the Wagman has the necessary circuitry and design features that will enable it to perform all the functionalities outlined in the board design phase. </br>
+The goal of these tests are to verify that the Wagman has the necessary circuitry and design features that will enable it to perform all the functionalities outlined in the board design phase.
-*To Do: V3 Board Design Requirements, refer to GITHub issues and such* </br>
 The following are the list of Unit Tests performed for Design Validation in order, along with the goals of the tests- </br>

-1.  wagman_init_test
+1. Wagman Initialization
     - Wagman power-on.
     - Wagman Atmel chip power-on and communication - including boot loader flashing and USB communication.
     - Proper functioning of on-board I2C communication bus.
     - Wagman's ability to read its unique ID.
     - Wagman's ability to provide visual feedback to tester using two LEDs whose brightness levels can be controlled.

-2.  wagman_rtc_timekeep_test
+2. Wagman RTC
     - Proper functioning of the RTC circuitry.
     - Wagman's ability to keep time when the main 5V power is disconnected.

-3.  wagman_environ_sensors_test
+3. Wagman Sensors
     - The proper wiring of on-board sensors: HTU21D, HIH4030, Five Thermistors, and Optoresistor
     - The functioning of the on-board sensors.

-4.  wagman_c1p_bootswitch_test
+4. Wagman C1P Bootswitch
     - The ability to connect the boot-pins of the C1+ or isolate them toward changing the primary boot-up media.
     - Default boot media must be uSD, which is achieved by connecting the bootpins (JP9).

-5.  wagman_xu4_bootswitch_test
+5. Wagman XU4 BootSwitch
     - The ability to connect the appropriate boot-pins of the XU4 toward changing the primary boot-up media.
     - Default boot media must be uSD, which is achieved by connecting pins 1 and 2 of the boot selector port (J4).

-6.  wagman_heartbeat_test
+6. Wagman Heartbeat
     -  Wagman's ability to sense heartbeats from five devices connected to it.

-7.  wagman_power_thermal_envelope_test
+7. Wagman Power and Thermal Envelope
     - Ability to turn on and off five 5V DC power channels.
     - Ability to sense on-board power consumption.
     - Ability to supply a minimum of 2A of current through each of the five ports.
     - Ability to source 10A of current from AC/DC converter.
     - Ability to sense power consumed by devices connected to the five power outputs.
     - Ability to sustain peak power distribution over several tens of minutes without catastrophic failure.
     - Ability to sense heating and temperature change of the various devices connected to the power outputs.

-8.  wagman_flash_reboot_stress_test
+8. Wagman Stress Flash and Reboot
     - Ability to sustain Odroid XU4 and C1+ under full CPU load (and hence current utilization).
     - Ability to boot XU4 when C1+ is drawing maximum current.
     - Ability to flash Wagman from C1+.
     - Repeatability and predictability of the above.

 ## Tools and Equipment Required:
 *   Wagman board under test